rickhull/loremarkov/README.md

 Introduction
 ===

 Need to generate text in a hurry?
 This is the tool for you!

-With several sample texts built in, you can generate plausible sounding passages, ready for copy / pasting, at the push of a button.
-Just install the gem and run `destroy` for the default *lorem ipsum* paragraph.
+With several sample texts built in, you can generate plausible sounding passages at the push of a button.

 Install
 ---
-    gem install loremarkov
+    $ gem install loremarkov

+Lorem ipsum
+---

+    $ destroy

 Usage
 ===